uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 [↩ Parent](#platform-helper-notify)

-    Add comment to a notification
+    Add a comment to an existing Slack message

 ## Usage